IngridGdesigns/typescript-code-challenges/readMe.md

 ## Getting Started

-Clone the file and run `npm install`
+Clone the file and in your terminal run `npm install`
-- To run a specific file run `node/dist/01-reverseWords.js`
+- To run a specific file run: `node/dist/exampleFile.js`
 - To run tests type `npm test`